Are you introverted or extroverted?

 1. Increase Your Social Skills

-A big secret to becoming more ambivert is to simply get better with people.
+The big secret to becoming more ambivert is to simply get better with people.

 Then you will make friends more easily, you will know you can trust yourself to have a good time and you will know that you can excuse yourself at any time if you don’t enjoy the interaction.

-2. Build Positive Social Circle
+2. Develop A Positive Social Circle

 When you have people you like around you, you will love interacting with them and you will naturally start behaving like an extrovert and thinking like an extrovert.